 The symptoms of pink eye in babies are almost immediately clear, even if a parent’s idea of how to treat baby pink eye isn’t.
-Also known as conjunctivitis, there are two forms that can manage to affect children: viral and bacterial.
+Also known as conjunctivitis, there are two forms that can affect children: viral and bacterial.
 But regardless of what’s causing pink eye in babies, the condition is made apparent by eye irritation and the presence of goop.
 Lots and lots of goop.

-“Basically, any sort of discharge along the eyelashes could be concerning for pink eye,” says Dr. Aishwarya Deenadayalu of Portland, Oregon’s Metropolitan Pediatrics.
-“It’s yellowish-green most commonly… thick discharge that crusts the eye shut.”
+“Basically, any sort of discharge along the eyelashes could be concerning for pink eye,” says Dr. Aishwarya Deenadayalu of Metropolitan Pediatrics in Portland, Oregon.
+“It’s yellowish-green most commonly … thick discharge that crusts the eye shut.”

 How to Diagnose and Treat Pink Eye